 There are 3 common species of woodworm beetles found in the UK.
-All follow the same general life cycle but differ with regard to their habits, preferred timber and the level of damage they can cause.
+All follow the same general life cycle, but their habits, preferred timber and damage level differ.
 For this reason, it’s crucial to correctly identify the type of woodworm present in your home before treatment.

 Let’s take a look at the most common species of woodworm beetles in the UK:

 The common furniture beetle is the most widespread wood-boring beetle in the UK.
 It’s greenish-brown in colour, around 3 to 4.5 mm in length and ‘beetle-shaped’.